nsLittle/sunglasses-io/README.md

 ### Project Description

-This mockup of an online Sunglass store is my first backend API project.
+This simple Express application is a mockup of an online Sunglass store.
+This is my first backend API project defining routes and APIs.
 I used Swagger Editor to create a yaml file to document the routes.

 ### Table of Contents

 - Sunglasses.io
   - app
-    - search.js
+    - server.js
   - initial-data
+    - braands.json
+    - products.json
+    - users.json
   - test
+    -server.test.js
   - package.json
   - README.md
   - SunglassesWireframe.png